the-mrinal/ML-Notebook/README.md

 		* ```Principle Component Analysis(PCA)```
 * Projects
 	* Text Classification using Multinomial Naive Bayes
+	* Car Price Prediction based on Used Car Dataset

 >More Algorithms and projects will be updating soon!